damog/blog/source/_posts/blog-normalize-on-the-perl-foundation.md

-Title: Blog Normalize on The Perl Foundation
+title: "Blog Normalize on The Perl Foundation"
 Date: 2008-05-02 16:52:00
 Tags:
 ---